Information concerning students with special educational needs and/or disabilities 2020-21

 Academy admission arrangements for students with SEN or disabilities

 Identification of many students with Special Educational Needs or Disabilities, (SEND) occurs prior to their arrival at The Harefield Academy as part of their transition from Key Stage 2 to Key Stage 3 or Key Stage 4 to Key Stage 5.
 The SENCo and our transition team (including Student Managers/members of the Senior Leadership Team and Teaching Assistants) liaise closely with relevant staff at our feeder Primary schools, relevant outside agencies and parents, to gather relevant information to facilitate a smooth transition from the primary to the secondary phase for students identified as having SEND.
-For those entering Sixth Form the process mirrors that of in-year admission with the initial lead being the Director of Sixth Form and the Student Manager of Sixth Form.
+For those entering Sixth Form the process mirrors that of in-year admission with the initial lead being the Assistant Head with responsibility for Sixth Form.

 Academy staff routinely use such information to plan their provision for each student to ensure that transition and subsequent progress are good.